lteb2002/ada-ellip/README.md

 # ada-ellip
-An library for automatic cluster detection and Interpretation via Adaptive Hyper-Ellipsoids.
+An library for automatic cluster detection and Interpretation via adaptive hyper-ellipsoids.